antoinepringalle/poppy-docs/en/programming/rest.md

 <b>Description</b>

-Stops the replay a of a record move.
+Stops the replay of a recorded move.

 This request does not need data in its body.